 Photos taken with the Fujifilm QuickSnap Single Use Camera

 The FujiFilm QuickSnap Flash is like all single use cameras with a simple plastic lens, manual film advance, and 27 exposures.
-This was the easiest to use camera we tested.
+This was the easiest-to-use camera we tested.

 As with all cameras, to take a photo by advancing the film with the thumbwheel until it won’t turn anymore, look through the viewfinder and click the shutter button at the top.
-Use flash on dark days, deep shadows, or indoors.
+Use the flash on dark days, deep shadows, or indoors.
 Activate the Last by pushing the button on the front (There’s only one button and it has a bolt-on it).
 Hold the button until the red dot on the top turns red, indicating the flash is ready.
 The flash is good from about 3′ to 12′ (1m to 4m)

 These little cameras are about as easy to use as it gets for the film.
 The film is already loaded, all you do is advance the film via thumbwheel until it won’t turn anymore, then simply look through the viewfinder and take a snap.
 If you want a little fill flash, just push the button up on the front of the camera until the pop-up plastic piece turns red, which means the flash is ready.